mypreview/Conj/docs/site-verification-tools.md

 ```

-If a message like this arrived in your inbox, you'd need to remove the site from your Webmaster Tools account, and then add it back as a standard site.
+If a message like the above arrived in your inbox, you'd need to remove the site from your Webmaster Tools account, and then add it back as a standard site.

 1. Log in to [Google Webmaster Tools](https://www.google.com/webmasters/tools/) with your **Google account**.
 2. Below the button for **Manage Site**, click **Delete Site**.